wildthingz/RandomSpheres/README.md

 In part two of this code, a standalone python code has been used to analyze the resultant images, exctrat area fraction and compare the value to the original volume fraction value from blender and plot the results (fig3).
 <p align="center"><img src=images/img3.png width="500"></p>
 <p align="center"><i>fig3.</i> Comparison of area fraction and volume fraction.</p>
+# Tested versions
+These scripts have been tested using:
+- Blender 2.69.0 (R2013a)
+- Python 2.7.11 Anaconda 2.3.0